Brian M. Hoffman

 We are applying this approach to physiological electron transfer reactions, such as between yeast cytochrome c peroxidase (CCP) and cytochrome c (cyt c).
 However, this complex is not conformationally rigid.
 The use of different cyt c species and of site-directed mutagenesis to vary individual residues of cyt c gives a precise means of investigating both the role of the protein matrix in electron transfer and the influence of conformational dynamics at the protein-protein interface.

 Electron-nuclear double resonance (ENDOR) is a technique that combines NMR and EPR.
-Studies of native and isotopically enriched metaloenzymes hold the promise of individually characterizing every atom of the catalytically active metal center.
+Studies of native and isotopically enriched metalloenzymes hold the promise of individually characterizing every atom of the catalytically active metal center.
 The systems we are studying include peroxidases, copper proteins containing the blue-copper center, and proteins that contain multimetal centers such as aconitase, cytochrome oxidase, and hydrogenase.
 Our work includes the development of multifrequency CW and pulsed (nsec) ENDOR spectrometers.

 View all publications by Brian M. Hoffman listed in the National Library of Medicine (PubMed).
+Current and former IBiS students in blue.